WebexCC-SA/LAB-2857/docs/06-connectflow-01.md

 6. Click on **Parse** and **Save**

 7. Add an **HTTP Request** node to the canvas, and connect it to the first Node **Configure Webhook** .
 We will use this node to retrieve the customer name from the customers data base.
+You will find this node in the Connect pallette on the right side of the screen, and you can connect it to the **Configure Webhook** node by selecting the green bubble and dragging the line until the **HTTP Request** node.
+Double-click the node to set it up:

       - For **Method** select: `GET`